 Apiaries on Public Lands

-Project Eleven Hundred (named after the 1,100 native bee species that live in Utah and the average number of native bee species in the four Colorado Plateau states) is a small nonprofit organization focused on preventing and ending the placement of honey bee apiaries (groups of honey bee hives) on Forest Service and Bureau of Land Management (BLM) lands on the Colorado Plateau --- and now in Oregon as well!
+Project Eleven Hundred (named after the average number of native bee species in the four Colorado Plateau states) is a small nonprofit organization focused on preventing and ending the placement of honey bee apiaries (groups of honey bee hives) on Forest Service and Bureau of Land Management (BLM) lands on the Colorado Plateau.
+Beyond Toxics has joined forces with Project 1100 so that we can advance native bee protection projects in Oregon as well.
 The Project Eleven Hundred website describes the organization, the science behind concerns about honey bee apiaries in native bee habitat, and the work they do.

 Project Eleven Hundred provides information directly to Forest Service and BLM managers, because most of the managers have not realized the threat honey bee apiaries pose to the native bees on the lands they manage.
 We believe that before the Forest Service or BLM issues any honey bee apiary permit on the lands they manage, the agency should publicly assess what bees and sensitive, bee-pollinated plants are present, and acknowledge any threats their permitting may pose to those species.